World stocks nurse a New Year's hangover as growth worries persist

 “I don’t think the trade story goes away, and Europe, being an open economy, is still vulnerable plus there is less monetary policy support than there has been,” he said, in a reference to the European Central Bank’s bond-buying program, which ended on Dec.
 31.

 Steel futures, a key gauge of world growth sentiment, lost as much as 1.5 percent in Shanghai trade.
-Oil prices sagged — Brent crude futures fell 1 percent after losing 19.5 percent in 2018 SHHCv1 LCOc1.
+Oil prices sagged — Brent crude futures fell 1 percent after losing 19.5 percent in 2018.

 Commodity-driven currencies lost ground in turn, led by the Australian dollar.
-Often used as a proxy for China sentiment, the Aussie fell as much as 0.7 percent to its lowest since February 2016 at $0.70015 AUD=D3.
+Often used as a proxy for China sentiment, the Aussie fell as much as 0.7 percent to its lowest since February 2016 at $0.70015.

 There were also renewed fears in Europe over the clean-up of Italy’s banks, with trading in shares of Banca Carige suspended.
 Carige failed last month to win shareholder backing for a share issue that was part of a rescue plan.
-An Italian bank shares index fell 2.2 percent. .FTIT8300
+An Italian bank shares index fell 2.2 percent.

-The stock market rout drove investors into the safety of bonds from countries such as the United States and Germany, with the 10-year German Bund yield slumping to 20-month lows of 0.18 percent DE10YT=RR It stood at 0.3 percent a month ago.
+The stock market rout drove investors into the safety of bonds from countries such as the United States and Germany, with the 10-year German Bund yield slumping to 20-month lows of 0.18 percent It stood at 0.3 percent a month ago.

 “This drop in Bund yields is a reflection of a weakness in equities and overall risk sentiment.
 China is one of the main drivers,” Commerzbank strategist Rainer Guntermann said.